godbout/WooshyWindowToTheForeground/README.md

 The goal of [Wooshy](https://wooshy.app) is to take as little screen estate as possible.
 What you want to see from Wooshy is the list of UI elements it can help you reach, not a big Input with a list of results à la Alfred.
 Having this in Wooshy would then require creating one more Input specifically made for this feature, which means one more keyboard shortcut to remember.
 That's bad UX.
 If you use Wooshy, you probably also use Alfred.
-It's the perfect tool for this.
+Alfred is the perfect tool for this.

 # Roadmap